Suppose we're in ancient times. I've mislaid the keys to my chariot. Where, where are my keys?

-Focus a microscope or ponder an MRI; the brain reduces to molecules in motion.
+Focus a microscope or ponder an MRI.
+The brain reduces to molecules in motion.
 Maybe.
 We can pop the bonnet and poke systematically, and sometimes relieve tremors or reduce obsessive compulsive disorder.
-We don't for the foreseeable future expect to photograph Joy or Sadness.
+We don't for now expect to photograph Joy or Sadness.

 1. Some venerable philosophies say that without the body, there is no mind or soul or anything else I can call "me."
 An array of dots on a screen is not Beyonce, but an entertaining image of her.
 Similarly, mind and soul are useful illusions emerging from biology.
 Such anthropological monism approximates the view of most Old Testament writers.
 Job is representative: